dpirch/libfvad/README.md

 sudo make install
 ```

-When building from the cloned git repository (instead of a downloaded release),
+ - When building from the cloned git repository (instead of a downloaded release),
    run `autoreconf -i` to create the missing *configure* script.

-An optional example can be enabled enabled by `./configure --enable-examples`.
+ - An optional example can be enabled enabled by `./configure --enable-examples`.
    This requires libsndfile (http://www.mega-nerd.com/libsndfile/, e.g.
    `apt install libsndfile1-dev`).

 ## Usage ##
 The API is documented in the `include/fvad.h` header file.
 See also
 `examples/fvadwav.h`.

-## Development Notes ##
+## Development notes ##
 Recommended CFLAGS to turn on warnings: `-std=c11 -Wall -Wextra -Wpedantic`.
 Tests can be run with `make check`.